The Executive Remuneration Review: Italy

 Tax incentives for executives transferring to Italy17

-Qualifying executives moving to and becoming tax residents of Italy up until April 30, 2019 are entitled to a 50 per cent exemption from IRPEF with respect to their employment income earned in Italy.
+Qualifying executives who moved to, and became tax residents of, Italy up until 30 April 2019 are entitled to a 50 per cent exemption from IRPEF with respect to their employment income earned in Italy.

 Potential beneficiaries are top executives (employees or self-employed workers) who (1) have not been resident in Italy in the five tax years preceding the transfer; (2) will be employed by an Italian entity (under an employment contract entered into with this entity or a related party); and (3) will carry out their working activity in Italy for more than 183 days in each tax period.18 The beneficial regime applies for the tax period in which the executive transfers his or her tax residence to Italy and for the following four tax periods.
 Beneficiaries are required to maintain their Italian tax residence for at least two years.19

 These tax breaks have been significantly enhanced, and made easier to access,20 for executives transferring to Italy21 as of 1 May 2019.
 Such executives will enjoy a 70 per cent exemption from IRPEF on any employment income (including income derived from cash-settled or equity-settled awards) received during a five-year period that includes the year of the transfer and the following four years, provided that they have not been resident in Italy in the two-year period preceding the year of the transfer to Italy, they maintain an Italian tax residence for at least two tax years after the transfer, and they will mostly work in Italy.22 The exemption increases to 90 per cent if the executive moves to certain Italian southern regions.23